Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### Bifurcate

+Splits values into two groups, based on the result of the given filtering function.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.